2026 SUMMER STEAM CAMPS

 • ALL persons authorized to pick up your child MUST BE listed in your ACTIVE account.
 Your child will not be released without the name.

-On Monday, pick up your child and let them give you a guided tour of the lovely Bishop Diego campus and their classroom.
+On Tuesday, pick up your child and let them give you a guided tour of the lovely Vieja Valley campus and their classroom.
 This is an informal walk about!

-Please keep your child home if they show any signs of a cold (cough, sore throat, fever, body aches, headache) or have been exposed to Covid.
-Then do a COVID test.
-Be sure it is not expired!
-Please inform us if your child does test positive for Covid so that we can take action to mitigate its spread.
+Please keep your child home if they show any signs of sickness (cough, sore throat, fever, body aches, headache) or have been exposed to Covid or Flu.
+Please do a COVID test and inform us if your child does test positive so that we can take action to mitigate its spread.

-Forgot to ADD Lunches or Aftercare when you registered?
+Forgot to ADD Aftercare when you registered?
 Follow these directions to add:

 Daily Schedule…a typical day!